Leaves of Absence and Withdrawal

 The return of funds does not apply to any student whose date of withdrawal is beyond the 60 percent enrollment period for which the student has been charged.
 The last date of attendance is determined by the date the student began their college's withdrawal/leave of absence process or in the case of students who stop attending without providing official notification, the student's last date of recorded academic activity.

 To determine the percentage of aid earned, divide the number of calendar days completed by the total calendar days in the enrollment period (excluding scheduled breaks of five days or more and days that the student is on an approved leave of absence).
 Federal financial aid is returned to the program from which it was disbursed based on the percentage of unearned aid.
 To determine the percentage of unearned aid, subtract the percentage of aid earned from 100.
 The percentage of unearned aid is then multiplied by the amount of aid disbursed toward allowable institutional charges (e.g., tuition, room, and board).

 View the tuition proration schedule for withdrawals and leaves of absence.
 Please note that this does not follow the same schedule as federal aid and that the tuition proration also applies to students who are not federal aid recipients.
-It also applies to the return of institutional aid.
+Cornell follows the tuition proration schedule when adjusting institutional aid in the case of a withdrawal or leave of absence.
+Students who have the Cornell Elective Tuition Refund Plan may have additional adjustments.